coveo/source.coveo.com/_posts/2016-11-25-taming-the-coveo-usage-analytics-platform-and-coveo-reveal.md

 ![A/B Testing Menu](/images/TamingUA/ABTestingMenu.png)
 ![A/B Testing Active](/images/TamingUA/ABTestingActive.png)

 To have a clear representation of this impact, we suggested our client X to set up two pipelines, one with Reveal, one without, and compare the results after a bit more than two weeks of test.
 It is also interesting to point out that the client could decide the proportion of traffic going on each pipeline.
-After finalizing the dashboards helping us visualize this experiment, the results were clear: better average click rank (almost 1 point difference), better click through (almost 8% difference), and fewer content gaps for the pipeline using the Reveal model.
+After finalizing the dashboards helping us visualize this experiment, the results were clear: better average click rank (better average click rank by 1), better click through (8% difference), and fewer content gaps for the pipeline using the Reveal model.
 Needless to say, we recommended sending 100% of the traffic on the pipeline using Reveal as soon as possible.

 ## In conclusion…